Baby teeth development

 - pull the ear on the same side as the tooth coming through.

-These signs might be caused by teething – or they might just be a normal part of development or a result of minor infections and illnesses.
-If your baby isn’t well, it’s always best to take your baby to your GP, especially if baby has a fever or diarrhoea or you’re worried about any other symptoms.
+These signs might be caused by teething – or they might just be part of development or a result of minor infections and illnesses.
+If your baby isn’t well, it’s always best to take your baby to your GP, especially if your baby also has a fever or diarrhoea or you’re worried about any other symptoms.

-If you’re concerned about your baby’s teething, you can try:
+If you’re concerned about your baby’s teething, here are things to try:

-- gently rubbing your baby’s gums with a clean finger – make sure to wash your hands first
+- Gently rub your baby’s gums with a clean finger.
+Make sure to wash your hands first.

-- giving your baby something to bite on, like a toothbrush, dummy or cold but not frozen teething ring
+- Give your baby something to bite on, like a toothbrush, a dummy or a cold but not frozen teething ring.

-- offering your baby mushier foods, which need less chewing
+- Give your baby mushier foods, which need less chewing.

-- giving your baby something firm, like a sugar-free rusk, to suck on.
+- Give your baby something firm, like a sugar-free rusk, to suck on.

-Teething gels aren’t generally recommended because they probably don’t help to ease pain.
-They can also have harmful side effects.
+Teething gels aren’t usually recommended because they probably don’t help to ease pain.
+They can also have harmful side effects like poisoning, because it can be difficult to control the dose.

 If your baby still seems unhappy or uncomfortable, it’s time to see your GP or child and family health nurse.
 Teething might not be the problem.